pedantic-git/quinn.mx/_posts/2019-11-12-vote-for-me-in-pudsey.md

 The Green Party isn't a single-issue party focussed entirely on stopping the world burning (although, y'know, that's pretty important!)

-We have a really comprehensive and radical policy programme, revamping every aspect of government.
+We have a comprehensive and radical policy programme, revamping every aspect of government.
 We're the only major party to publish every one of our policies online, all year round.
 [Check them out!](https://policy.greenparty.org.uk/)

 ## My positions